-(vii) "Restricted Territory" means anywhere in the United States or Canada.

-(viii) "Representatives" mean the partners, members, managers, directors, officers, employees, agents, advisors (including, without limitation, attorneys, accountants, investment bankers, and consultants), lenders, and all affiliates, of a specified party.

-(b) Acknowledgements.
-Employee hereby acknowledges and agrees that: (i) the covenants and agreements of Employee contained herein are reasonably necessary to protect the interests of the Company and are not greater than are necessary for the protection of the Company in light of the substantial harm that it and its Affiliates might suffer should Employee breach any of the provisions of said covenants or agreements, (ii) the period of restriction and geographical area of restrictions contained herein are fair and reasonable, and the nature, kind and character of the activities Employee is prohibited to engage in are reasonable and necessary to protect the Company and its Affiliates, (iii) the products and services of the Company are or are intended to be marketed, distributed, sold, installed and provided throughout the Restricted Territory, and it competes with other businesses that are or could be located in any part of the Company to enter into this Agreement, and Employee desires that the Company enter into this Agreement and Employee will materially benefit herefrom, and (v) the disclosure by Employee of any Confidential Information to competitors or potential competitors of the Company or its Affiliates at a competitive disadvantage and may do monetary or other damage to the Company or its Affiliates.
+- (vii) "Restricted Territory" means anywhere in the United States or Canada. - (viii) "Representatives" mean the partners, members, managers, directors, officers, employees, agents, advisors (including, without limitation, attorneys, accountants, investment bankers, and consultants), lenders, and all affiliates, of a specified party. - (b) Acknowledgements.
+Employee hereby acknowledges and agrees that: (i) the covenants and agreements of Employee contained herein are reasonably necessary to protect the interests of the Company and are not greater than are necessary for the protection of the Company in light of the substantial harm that it and its Affiliates might suffer should Employee breach any of the provisions of said covenants or agreements, (ii) the period of restriction and geographical area of restrictions contained herein are fair and reasonable, and the nature, kind and character of the activities Employee is prohibited to engage in are reasonable and necessary to protect the Company and its Affiliates, (iii) the products and services of the Company are or are intended to be marketed, distributed, sold, installed and provided throughout the Restricted Territory, and it competes with other businesses that are or could be located in any part of the Restricted Territory, (iv) the covenants and agreements of Employee contained herein are material inducements for the Company to enter into this Agreement, and Employee desires that the Company enter into this Agreement and Employee will materially benefit herefrom, and (v) the disclosure by Employee of any Confidential Information to competitors or potential competitors of the Company or its Affiliates may place the Company or its Affiliates.
 By reason of the abilities and experience of Employee, the enforcement of the covenants and agreements set forth in this Section 10 will not prevent him from obtaining other suitable employment or earning a livelihood in his profession.